What is Axie Infinity and How is it Taxed?

 One large part of the Axie Infinity is breeding.
-This involves taking any two mature magical creatures called, and breeding them to create an offspring.
+This involves taking any two mature magical creatures and breeding them to create offspring.
 The baby Axie will inherit all the features from both its parents.
-If you manage to breed an Axie with rare, unique or superior characteristics, you could sell it in the marketplace.
+If you manage to breed an Axie with rare, unique, or superior characteristics, you could sell it in the marketplace.
 Some of these go for thousands.
 For example, there are multiple Axies that have been sold for hundreds of thousands, including Axie #2655 (or Sir Gregory), which went for $819,000.

 The Axie Infinity world is built on a place called Lunacia (the mainland).
 Different parts of this virtual mainland are worth more due to their proximity to advantageous features.
 This is like in real life, kind of, where certain parts of land are more valuable because of their location.

 River, Roads, Nodes, Estate, Distance to the center (Luna’s landing).

 In November 2021, an Axie Plot of land sold for 550 ETH, which at the time equaled $2.5 million.
 That's Beverley Hill's level of expense.

 To take a step back and consider why this virtual land is increasing in price, you have to consider two things.
 Firstly, the user base of the game has increased.
 Second, there is huge external interest in developing metaverses and digital land — Axie Infinity Land is just one area people have scoped to invest in for the future.